Key Code Media’s CTO Jeff Sengpiehl Dives Into Key Considerations For Creative Teams Looking To Collaborate Using Media Storage

 When you sit down to determine options for collaborative video storage, these are the questions you should answer:

 - What Video Editing Software does your Production or Media Team use- Do you share media between different Software packages?
 Adobe Premiere, Avid Media Composer, DaVinci Resolve- What is or are the editing tool(s) of your trade?

 - What format of video will you be working with, and having to deliver.
 HD, 4K?

-- What Video Codecs will you be using, and will you utilize a full resolution workflow, or a Proxy and Finish configuration?
-Some codecs take up more space then others, some are very processor intensive on your editing systems.
+- What Video Codecs will you be using, and will you utilize a full-resolution workflow, or a Proxy and Finish configuration?
+Some codecs take up more space than others, some are very processor intensive on your editing systems.
 DPX or EXR is easy on computers, but heavy on storage.
-H.264/H.265 puts load on your computer, yet is easy to deliver to the system and takes up a lot less space from the storage side.
+H.264/H.265 puts a load on your computer, yet is easy to deliver to the system and takes up a lot less space from the storage side.
 Apple’s ProRes and Avid’s DNX are middle of the road for quality and storage needed

 - How many streams will be needed per system?
 Is it single camera or multi-camera?
 How many systems will need to see the same streams at the same time?
 Will there be utility systems for tasks like ingest, or uploading finished materials?
-Some utility tasks are more storage intensive then editing.
+Some utility tasks are more storage-intensive than editing.
 And when you Automate those, if the storage doesn’t keep up, they will keep trying, making it difficult for storytelling users.

 - How much material will you need to keep available for the team at once?
 How much storage do you need?
 This figure will be in Hours- and when looked at with the codecs involved, tells us how much storage this will need to be in Terabytes- or maybe Petabytes.
 Math- it’s always here somewhere.
 How big does this bucket really need to be?